buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 > Pattern Tap is here to satisfy and encourage the inspiration needs of my interface design peers.
 We aspire to be the one stop pattern shop for your next inspiration need.

 As with my note of caution about the use of Dribbble in Chapter 2, the intention of **Pattern Tap wasn’t to provide designs to raid for aesthetics**, it was to provide **different ways of tackling a design problem – using pre-existing patterns – that designers could learn from**.
 In essence, Pattern Tap was focused more on design principles – methods and approaches – and less on surface-level, aesthetic inspiration.

 Pattern Tap may have disappeared into the great big website graveyard in the sky, but its resources were [acquired by ZURB in 2012](https://zurb.com/blog/we-ve-acquired-pattern-tap) and it lives on – in a new form – at [ZURB Library](https://patterntap.com/patterntap), a set of resources that ZURB has been gathering since 1998.

-In addition to ZURB’s Pattern Tap, **other pattern libraries have surfaced to gather patterns in single, centralised locations.**.
+In addition to ZURB’s Pattern Tap, **other pattern libraries have surfaced to gather patterns in single, centralised locations**.

 {% include figure.html url="/images/ch3/c3-s1-p1-3-ui-patterns-detail.png" alt="UI Patterns (Detail)" description="UI Patterns offers a wealth of solutions to commonly recurring design problems.
 As its founder, Anders Toxboe explains: “Design patterns are standard reference points for the experienced user interface designer.”" %}